absolute-version/absolute-version-js/README.md

 - If this is from a dirty working tree, you get `SNAPSHOT` and the hostname, eg `1.2.3-master+26.6fe275b.SNAPSHOT.StevesMachine`

 Confused about why you would want this?
 Skip below to [why would I want this](#why-would-i-want-this).

-_Note for everyone: Although this is a pact-foundation project, it is standalone from Pact, and is useful anywhere you want an absolute version for every git commit_

 ## What it does